JosephineTella/Breast-Cancer-Prediction/README.md

   - **Feature Importance:** Feature importance and SHAP value analyses showed that concavity-related parameters, such as mean concavity, mean concave points, and worst concave points, were among the strongest predictors of malignancy.
 Additionally, mean radius, mean perimeter, and mean area exhibited high positive correlations and were strongly associated with malignant tumor detection.

 ### Conclusion
-This study demonstrates that machine learning techniques, particularly the Support Vector Classifier, can play a vital role in early breast cancer detection by analyzing complex diagnostic features.
-The SVC model achieved high predictive accuracy and interpretability through feature importance and SHAP analyses, underscoring the significance of concavity and geometrical metrics in tumor classification.

-The findings highlight the transformative potential of data-driven approaches in medical diagnostics, offering a pathway toward faster, more accurate, and cost-effective breast cancer screening.
-Continued research integrating larger datasets, advanced modeling, and clinical validation will be crucial to transitioning these systems from experimental frameworks into reliable, real-world diagnostic tools.
+This study shows that the model Support Vector Classifier had the highest performance after optimization and can help in the early detection of breast cancer cases with the aid of feature importance and SHAP analyses.
+The findings revealed the potential of data-driven approaches in medical diagnostics, presenting a better, more accurate, and cost-effective way for breast cancer screening.
+For further work, larger datasets can be incorporated with the use of more advanced models.

 ### References